Pressio/pressio-hyperreduction/README.md

 	```

   - Look at the *parallel* demo where data is split over multiple ascii files
-    - the matrix is block-row distributed and stored in files named "matrix.txt.3.i", where i=0,1,2 is the MPI rank
+    - the matrix is block-row distributed, stored as "matrix.txt.3.i", where i=0,1,2 is the MPI rank
     - Run as:
 	```bash
 	export DEMODIR=pressio-tools/demos/samplemesh_levscores_parallel_via_driver_script